-What level of service and reporting on my account can I expect from THOR?
+What level of service can I expect from THOR?

-Depending on the level of assets under management, the relationship managers at THOR meet with our clients every six months or every quarter.
-Regardless of the frequency of the meetings, we work to exceed your expectations when it comes to service.
+The relationship managers at THOR meet with our clients at least annually.
+Regardless of the frequency of the meetings, we work to exceed expectations when it comes to service.
 We have an operations team whose sole goal is to handle client needs and requests on a daily basis.

 Does THOR use mutual funds or individual stocks/bonds in clients’ portfolios?